AjayKMehta/setup-machine/README.md

     resolver: lts-21.22
     ```

-- In Windows, [GDB can be installed to debug an executable](https://docs.haskellstack.org/en/stable/debugging/#debugging-symbols) with `ghcup run -m -- pacman -S gdb`.
+- On Windows, [GDB can be installed to debug an executable](https://docs.haskellstack.org/en/stable/debugging/#debugging-symbols) with `ghcup run -m -- pacman -S gdb`.

 Checks: